Policy Choice in Time Series by Empirical Welfare Maximization: Application

 In this subsection, we summarize the estimation results and discuss the policy recommendations.
 We show that T-EWM leads to sensible and robust policy decisions.
-After observing $X_{T-1}$, we aim to maximize expected welfare, $\E(-1\cdot\text{deaths}_{T+1})$, over a set of quadrant policies (a two variable quadrant policy is defined in \eqref{eq:quadrant treatment}).
+After observing $X_{T-1}$, we aim to maximize expected welfare, $\E(-1\cdot\text{deaths}_{T+1})$, over a set of quadrant policies.
+A class of quadrant treatment rules with $k$ policy variables, $x=(x_{1}\dots x_k)^{\prime}$, is defined as

 Let $X_{T-1}^{P}$ denote a vector of variables for policy choice.
 This can be any subvector of $X_{T-1}$.
 For our first set of results, we use $X_{T-1}^{P}=\left(\text{change in deaths}_{T-1},\text{restriction stringency}_{T-1}\right).$ Figure \ref{fig:Policy_k=00003D2} presents the estimated treatment region.
-The estimated optimal decision rule states that restrictions should not be relaxed (i.e. $W_{T}=1$), if the weekly fall in deaths is below $745$, and the current level of restrictions is lower than 62.6.
+The estimated optimal decision rule states that restrictions should not be relaxed (i.e., $W_{T}=1$), if the weekly fall in deaths is below $745$, and the current level of restrictions is lower than 62.6.